 Employment for the Elderly

 MSI and ADI have a rehiring program for employees who have reached retirement age.
 The program allows employees to continue exercising their talents by applying their experience and skills.
 Employment contracts can be renewed in accordance with such factors as the company's operating needs and the nature of the job, enabling employees to work until a maximum age of 65.
 Under the program, several work options are offered by job types, number of working days, and work hours so that a variety of working patterns are available to choose from.
-As of April 2017, the number of re-employed retirees (total of new hires and continued employees) was 540 at MSI and 438 at ADI, respectively.

 Consideration for LGBT